delta6626/365-days-of-code/README.md

 - Day 291 ✅: Started making the browse page responsive
 - Day 292 ✅: Continued responsive design work on the browse page and brought it close to completion
 - Day 293 ✅: Made the PartnerPair settings page fully mobile responsive
+- Day 294 ✅: Fixed issues in the Google authentication flow and improved responsiveness across all dropdown components

 ## 📌 Notes